 So the best practice, is to put your microfiber wash mitts and towels straight into a clean tub once you’re done with them, so they are in a safe place ready to be washed properly.

-The final tip on this list, is to apply a good quality sealant or ceramic coating.
+The final tip on this list, is to apply a good quality sealant or wax.
 These sit on top of the clear coat to protect it and preserve the base coat underneath.

-Here are two of the main ways applying a sealant or coating can reduce the risk of scratches.
+Here are two of the main ways applying a sealant or wax can reduce the risk of scratches.

 - The are hydrophobic and dirt-repellent so less dirt will stick to the car in the first place making washing easier and safer.